andrewgohcl/andrewgohcl.github.io/_pages/machinelearning.md

 Hello world!
 Welcome to my Data Science Project page.

 The projects below consist of my assignments when I did my DSI course with General Assembly in Singapore.

-There are also some projects that were done after graduation below (these are with the DSI tag).
+There are also some projects that were done after graduation below (these are without the DSI tag).